dockur/windows/readme.md

   It's best to use the automatic installation, as it optimizes various settings for use with this container.
 These tweaks will give you maximum performance and prevent common issues.

-  However, if you insist on performing the installation manually, start a clean container with the following environment variable:
+  However, if you insist on performing the installation manually, start a fresh container with the following environment variable:

   ```yaml
   environment: